-The course offers broad rather than focused coverage, although you may choose to gain a specialism by following a particular pathway.
-By selecting from across the range of core modules from any of our LLM courses, you will extend your breadth and depth of knowledge of legal principles and the social, political, economic and cultural context in which you operate.
+You can select core modules from any of our LLM courses.
+This means you'll extend your breadth and depth of knowledge of legal principles and the social, political, economic and cultural context in which you operate.

 Qualification and course duration